The leading global voice

 Executive Director, Population Health Research Institute, McMaster University

-The Summit will provide an ideal forum to mobilise civil society and where politicians, policy-makers, and organizational leaders can engage on topics at the forefront of circulatory health.
+The Summit was an ideal forum to mobilize civil society and where politicians, policy-makers, and organizational leaders could engage on topics at the forefront of circulatory health.

-The programme of the Summit will allow participants to:
+The programme of the Summit allowed participants to:

 • Interact both within and outside of sessions with participants from organizations that are working towards the same goals